 Temporary permits for faculty/staff and students are available for purchase by the day, week or month.

-If after business hours, please contact the NIU Department of Public Safety at 815-753-1212.
+If after business hours, please contact the NIU Police Department at 815-753-1212.

 Campus Parking Services: 815-753-1045

-Contact Campus Parking Services at (815) 753-1045 with the billing information and a customer service representative will help you.
+Contact Campus Parking Services at 815-753-1045 with the billing information.